benjoycect/benjoycect.github.io/_posts/2017-08-05-fw-communication-platform.md

 ![A user testing the prototype](http://images.benjaminjoyce.com/usertest.jpg)

-Next I explored solutions to solve the problem.
+Next, I explored solutions to solve the problem.
 This exploration took the form of creating example content for wireframes and mockups.
 I got the solutions in front of users and iterated for a week while my development team got the environment set up.

-Since the focused was narrowed through discovery and framing the team was able to build and release our first iteration of the product in three weeks.
-This speed and focused allowed us to release the product to a small group, get feedback, and iterate quickly.
+Since the focused was narrowed through discovery and framing, the team was able to build and release our first iteration of the product in three weeks.
+This speed and focus allowed us to release the product to a small group, get feedback, and iterate quickly.

 ## Result

 The product met the goals found during discovery.
 Employees have noted that they have more access to the CEO than they expected.
 Alan uses the product on a daily basis to share what he thinks is important.

 My efforts on the product were rewarded by Alan.
-He presented myself and two members of the development team with the CEO award at the 2016 Annual Shareholders Meeting.
+He presented me with the CEO award at the 2016 Annual Shareholders Meeting.

+### Learn more

+Want to learn more about the team dynamic, workshops I ran with stakeholders and users, how the IA was determined, or how my mindset around interactive product management changed after this project?
+Please feel free to <a href="mailto:me@benjaminjoyce.com?Subject=Hello">email me</a>.